Dyllon-Preston/ros-turtlebot3/README.md

 ---

-*Object Follower* is a comprehensive project that demonstrates cutting-edge techniques in robotics and autonomous systems.
-Its modular design and future-ready architecture make it an excellent addition to any robotics portfolio or resume.
+*Object Follower* is a comprehensive project that demonstrates techniques in robotics and autonomous systems.

-For more information, please visit [GitHub Repository](https://github.com/yourusername/object_follower).

 Feel free to reach out for collaboration or if you have any questions regarding the project!